-Call for papers: 7th Conference on the Regulation of Infrastructures (abstracts submission by 15 January 2018)
+Call for papers: 7th Conference on the Regulation of Infrastructures (extended deadline for abstracts submission: 31 January 2018)

 The de- and re-regulation of the different network industries is an on-going process at both the national and global levels.
 As this process unfolds, ever new phenomena emerge, necessitating a constant reassessment of the content and objectives of regulation.